Jan-Meyer01/ExampleRepo/README.md

 ```

 The following are already done for this, but for a new repo the next steps would be:

-2. Copy your data from whatever folder into the repo folder called 'ExampleRepo'.
+2. Copy your code from whatever folder into the repo folder called 'ExampleRepo'.

 3. Commit your old code:
 ```